Collective excitations in three-band superconductors: Introduction

-Proceeding from aforesaid, we are aimed to obtain the spectrum of normal oscillations of internal degrees of freedom (Higgs modes and Goldstone modes), the coherence length, the "light" speed $\upsilon$ and the magnetic penetration depth using the method developed in a work \cite{grig3} for the case of three order parameters coupled by both the internal proximity effect and the drag effect.
+Proceeding from the aforesaid, we aim at obtaining the spectrum of normal oscillations of internal degrees of freedom (Higgs modes and Goldstone modes), the coherence length, the ``light'' speed $\upsilon$ and the magnetic penetration depth using the method developed in the work~\cite{grig3} for the case of three order parameters coupled by both the internal proximity effect and the drag effect.